Water Lilies (film): Home media

 ‘’Water Lilies’’ was released on DVD in North America and Europe by Koch Lorber Films (a subsidiary of Entertainment One) in 2008.
 The DVDs are currently out-of-print.

 As of December 2019, the film was released on The Criterion Channel.

 Awards and nominations

 The film was selected for screening in the section Un certain regard at the 2007 Cannes Film Festival, and won both the 2007 Prix de la jeunesse at Cabourg Film Festival and the 2007 Louis Delluc Prize for Best First Film.

 The film secured three nominations for the 2008 César Awards; Céline Sciamma was nominated for the 2008 César Award for Best Debut, and actresses Adèle Haenel and Louise Blachère were both nominated for the 2008 César Award for Most Promising Actress.
-Eventually the Best Debut award went to Marjane Satrapi and Vincent Paronnaud for Persepolis, and the Award for Most Promising Actress went to Hafsia Herzi for her performance in La Graine et le Mulet.